CTFEDs/UXSouthAfrica2015Workshop/future-friendly-deck.md

 ---

+# Goal for the day

+* Identify your specific **Problems** and **Patterns**.
+* Make your own list of Future Friendly UX **Principles**.
+* Start sketching out **Solutions**.

+---

+# Problems

+^ The assumptions we make that date, sometimes very quickly.

+---

+# Patterns

+^ The patterns that show these assumptions.

+---

+# Principles

+^ Principles we can follow to avoid the Problems and Patterns.

+---

+# Solutions

+^ Specific, practical, new Patterns we can use to avoid these Problems.

+---

 # What is Future Friendly UX design?

 The **quantity** and **diversity** of connected **devices**, and the **people** that use them, is increasing.
 We can deal with this exciting, overwhelming, world by: